Nicrom098195/JsonDB/README.md

 ## Using other languages

-You can access to *JsonDB* in any language, and we are working to a GUI for manage it.
+You can access to *JsonDB* in any programming language, or use my [GUI](https://jsondb.nicrom09.repl.co/ui.php) to manage it.

 To access JsonDB you must to make an HTTP request to some URLs